DavidFidge/WaveFunctionCollapse/README.md

     SuccessfullyPlacedTilesToReduceFallbackRadius - after this many tiles are placed successfully in a row then the FallbackRadius is reduced back towards its original value.

+    SuccessfullyPlacedTilesToReduceFallbackRadiusFormula - Same as above but you define the value as a string formula.
+Refer to PlacementRules for more information about the formula (note, [X] and [Y] are not available to this formula).

     RunFirstRules: Array of strings defining rules on which tiles should run first.
 The tiles involved have their entropy reduced, making the wave collapse algorithm run them first.
 Rules must follow the same semantics as PlacementRule (defined in Tiles section below).

     EntropyHeuristic - the heuristic to use to reduce entropy.
 There are currently six options: